oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 properties: `type`, `value`, `label`.
 This method takes care of the meaning of the added term, ensuring it does not break the expression by wrapping with spaces if needed.
-It also apply some business logic regarding the existing expression, it will replace it if: it is a 0, and the term to add is not an operator nor a dot, or it is the last result, and the term to add is not an operator.
+It also apply some business logic regarding the existing expression, it will replace it if:
+- it is a 0, and the term to add is not an operator nor a dot
+- it is the last result, and the term to add is not an operator.

 > Emits the `termerror` event if the term to add is invalid.